CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 ## Golden Standard Demos

 Cumulus Networks currently provides three officially-supported demo solutions to overlay and provision the reference topology.
-These demos are EVPN-VXLAN environments; each performs tenant routing in a different style.
+These demos are EVPN-VXLAN environments and each performs tenant routing in a different style.

 The golden standard demos and the underlying base reference topology are officially hosted on GitLab in the Golden Turtle folder of the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="Cumulus Consulting GitLab group">}}.